UCL/research-computing-with-cpp/session01/index.md

 * Compile often
 * Version control
     * Commit often
-    * Useful commit messages - don't state what can be diff'd, explain why.
+    * Useful commit messages
+        * don't state what can be diff'd
+        * explain why
     * Short running branches
     * Covered on [MPHYG001][MPHYG001]
 * Class: "does exactly what it says on the tin"